 Cluster Analysis

 Next, the study performed a cluster analysis on the death rate data to ascertain if clusters of countries could be identified, and how such clusters relate with the structural variables.
 This adopted a hierarchical clustering approach that creates a complete data partition applying the Ward method based on the Euclidean distance/proximity matrix.
-10 Figure 1 shows the result of grouping countries based on the number of deaths per million inhabitants at the end of May mapped against the increase over the next six months.
+[10] Figure 1 shows the result of grouping countries based on the number of deaths per million inhabitants at the end of May mapped against the increase over the next six months.

 Figure 1.
 Cluster Analysis of 42 Countries’ Death Rates from Two Time Periods